Back to Blog

 4. Why This Matters Now

 Enterprise software is increasingly built around HMI systems and Canvas-first rendering engines.
-The DOM-only era is fading.
+DOM-only approaches are often insufficient for Canvas-heavy and custom-rendered UIs.
 Agentic AI enables automation that is:

-• Environment-agnostic: Works across web apps, desktop software, VDI, and mobile without changing the test logic.
+• Environment-agnostic: Works across web apps, desktop software, VDI and, where supported, mobile—often without rewriting the core test intent.

 • Future-resilient: Automatically adapts to UI redesigns and technology shifts.